Silicon Photonic Architecture for Training Deep Neural Networks with Direct Feedback Alignment: Multiply-accumulate operations in photonics

-The dot product operation, which consists of a series of MAC operations $\mathbf{x} \cdot \mathbf{w} = \Sigma x_i w_i$, is executed in photonics using an array of MRRs and a balanced photodetector.\cite{Tait_MRR_2016} Using wavelength-division multiplexing (WDM) techniques to process multi-channel analog signals along the same waveguide bus, where each optical signal with wavelength $\lambda_i$ is amplitude encoded with a value $x_i$, each MRR in the array is tuned with a specified weighting value $w_i\in[-1,1]$ for the corresponding optical input wavelength $\lambda_i$.
+The inner product operation, which consists of a series of MAC operations $\mathbf{x} \cdot \mathbf{w} = \Sigma x_i w_i$, is executed in photonics using an array of MRRs and a balanced photodetector (BPD) \cite{Tait_MRR_2016,Tait_2017}.
+Using wavelength-division multiplexing (WDM) techniques to process multi-channel analog signals along the same waveguide bus, where each optical signal with wavelength $\lambda_i$ is amplitude encoded with a value $x_i$, each MRR in the array is tuned with a specified weighting value $w_i\in[-1,1]$ for the corresponding optical input wavelength $\lambda_i$.
 The through and drop port transmission spectrums, $T_p$ and $T_d$, of each MRR as a function of round-trip phase shift are Lorentzian-shaped and centered at the resonance phase with the incoming light.
 When the coupling losses between the MRR and bus waveguides are negligible, the relationship between the through and drop port transmissions for each MRR is $T_p=1-T_d$.
-These two ports are connected into a balanced photodetector which gives an effective transfer function in the electrical domain that is proportional to $|E_0|^2(T_d-T_p)$, where $E_0$ is the amplitude of the input optical signal.
+These two ports are connected into a BPD which implements an electro-optic transfer function proportional to $|E_0|^2(T_d-T_p)$, where $E_0$ is the amplitude of the input optical signal.
 Thus, the assigned weighting value $w_i$ of each MRR is given by $T_d-T_p$.
-Using this scheme, external biasing of the MRR tunes the resonance peak to correspond with the desired weighting for a selected optical wavelength, as shown in Fig.~\ref{fig:mrrs}b.
-Finally, the dot product between two vectors of size $N$ can be executed using an array of $N$ MRRs that are coupled to the same through and drop ports, as shown in Fig.~\ref{fig:mrrs}c.
+Using this scheme, external biasing of the MRR tunes the resonance peak to correspond with the desired weighting for a selected optical wavelength, as shown in Fig.~\ref{fig:mrrs}(b).
+Finally, the inner product between two vectors of size $N$ can be executed using an array of $N$ MRRs that are coupled to the same through and drop ports, as shown in Fig.~\ref{fig:mrrs}(d).

+Experimental multiplication operation results using a single MRR are shown in Fig.~\ref{fig:mrrs}(c).
+The experimental data were collected by varying the encoded input signal and MRR weighting values across random combinations while measuring the optical power in the drop and through ports ($P_d$ and $P_t$) using a power meter.
+The output optical power for each combination was measured three separate times and the average value was recorded.
+The multiplication results from the two operands were determined by calculating $P_d-P_t$ off-chip, and the results were scaled to match the expected output range of values between $-$1 and 1.